airbop/airbop-simple-jar/README.md

 AirBop-simple-jar BETA
 =================

-WARNING: This is in the BETA stage so use at your own risk.
-There will be bugs.
+*NOTE:* This jar is in the BETA stage and should only be used for testing purposes.
+Feel free to test the jar, and let us know if you encounter any issues.
+The code for the jar is available so you will be able to fix bugs you encounter.

+## Introduction

-This is a simple jar to make adding AirBop to your app much easier.
+This is a simple jar aimed at make adding AirBop to your app much easier.
+The goal of this jar is to wrap the most common AirBop functionality and make adding support for AirBop nothing more than the addition of a few lines of code.

+For an example implementation please see the [AirBopJarDemo]( https://github.com/indigorose/airbop-simple-jar/tree/master/example) project included in this repository.

 ## How to add the simple JAR to your app

 ### 1. Get the JARS that you need

-In order to use the AirBop simple jar you need to add the airbop.jar and gcm.jar to you app.
+In order to use the AirBop simple jar you need to add the airbop.jar and gcm.jar to your app.
 These two jars can be found in the jars folder of our [GitHub repository](https://github.com/indigorose/airbop-simple-jar/tree/master/jars).

 Download both of the jars and then put them in the `libs` folder of your project.